TomLiDev/mildew-detector/README.md

 - A machine learning model will be created and fitted to the image data to develop an ML system which is able to classify with satisfactory accuracy whether or not a leaf/leaves are infected with powdery mildew or not.
 - The treshold accuracy for this ML system is 97%.

-## Machine Learning Business Case

 ## User Experience Design

 As the project will primarily be used via a Streamlit dashboard a great deal of the design considerations for a traditional website do not apply.
-Elements such as the Surface Plane, concerned with fonts and images, do not apply to this project so have been omitted, however I felt it was useful to some of the aspects relating to user experience design to show a consideration for User Experience and engagement with the dashboard as far as is possible.
+However I felt it was useful to some of the aspects relating to user experience design to show a consideration for User Experience and engagement with the dashboard as far as is possible.

 ### The Strategy Plane